/

 Where can I get support with SCFF and ePlan?

-The SPEAR Service Desk is supporting surveyors with SCFF/ePlan adoption.
-Please email fcrne.vasb@qryjc.ivp.tbi.nh if you require assistance.
+The SPEAR Service Desk is supporting surveyors with the technical aspects associated with SCFF/ePlan adoption.
+Please email fcrne.vasb@genafcbeg.ivp.tbi.nh if you require assistance.